EasyPost/easy-ui/documentation/specs/TabPanels.md

 ## Overview

-A `TabPanels` is a set of styled links that let users switch between multiple views within a related context under the same URL.
+A `TabPanels` is a set of tabs that let users switch between multiple views within a related context under the same URL.

 Tabs in a tab panel should not be links that navigate the user to a new URL.
 If you want tab-like navigation, use `TabNav` instead.